Nodetary/Nodetary/README.md

   Mortgage and Baylor Scott & White Health Plan.

-  I am grateful for the opportunity of advancing through collaborative roles in both private and public enterprises to find myself stepping into the role of Director of Modernization for the Health and human services commission of Texas, Medicaid & chip enterprise applications and Systems where my focus shifted to driving innovation and keeping pace with the ever-changing technological landscape.
+  I am grateful for the opportunity of advancing through collaborative roles in both private and public enterprises to find myself stepping into the role of Director of Modernization for the Health and Human services commission of Texas, Medicaid & chip enterprise applications and Systems where my focus shifted to drive innovation and keep pace with the ever-changing technological landscape.

   Nevertheless, the COVID-19 pandemic led me to reevaluate my path.
 During this time of introspection, I stepped down from my director role and instead explored my civic duty, which inspired me to become a notary public.
 Unbeknownst to me, this led me to an opportunity that, with my passion for business, technology, and civic development, made me identify the need for a radical modernization of the notarial services industry.

   These experiences have groomed my expertise in software development, instilling in me a SaaS-centric mindset and polishing me as a servant leader.
 As the Vanguard visionary Chief Executive Officer & Tech-Founder of